-Current evaluation projects are listed below.
+Evaluation projects in delivery are listed below.
 Published evaluation reports can be found on the Evaluation Publications page.

 Evaluation of the Safer Gambling Messaging Phase 2 - Behavioural Insights Team